Privacy of Dependent Users Against Statistical Matching: Improving Privacy in the Presence of Dependency

 \end{proof}

-Now, the above method can be extended to the case where $s_j>2$.
-Let $s_j=3$.
-From Figure \ref{Sj=3}, there are three different situations in this case: \begin{enumerate} \item Case $1$: As shown in Figure \ref{Sj_case1}, only user $1$ and user $2$ are correlated to each other, so we de-correlate them based on Lemma \ref{lem2}.
-Then, Theorem \ref{thm:noise} will be applied to achieve perfect privacy for them. \item Case $2$: As shown in Figure \ref{Sj_case2}, user $1$ and user $2$ are correlated, and user $2$ and user $3$ are correlated.
-In the first step, we de-correlate user $2$ and user $3$ based on Lemma \ref{lem2}.
-Now, we face a similar situation as that in case $1$.
-Hence, we can make all of the users independent from each other and then according to Theorem \ref{thm:noise}, we can achieve perfect privacy for all of them. \item Case $3$: As shown in Figure \ref{Sj_case3}, all three users are correlated to each other.
-In the first step, we use Lemma \ref{lem2} to make user $1$ and user $3$ uncorrelated.
-Now, we have a similar situation as case $2$, so we can make all the users independent from each other and then, according to Theorem \ref{thm:noise}, we can achieve perfect privacy for all of them. \end{enumerate}
+Now, the above method can be extended to the case where $s_l>2$.
+Let $s_l=3$.
+From Figure~\ref{Sj=3}, there are two different situations in this case: \begin{enumerate}

+\item Case $1$: As shown in Figure~\ref{Sj_case2}, user $1$ and user $2$ are correlated, and user $2$ and user $3$ are correlated.
+In the first step, we de-correlate user $2$ and user $3$ based on Lemma~\ref{lem2}. {Now, we face a similar situation as that in the case $s_l=2$ (as shown in Figure~\ref{Sj_case1}), and we de-correlate them based on Lemma~\ref{lem2}.} Hence, we can make all of the users independent from each other and then according to Theorem~\ref{thm:noise}, we can achieve perfect privacy for all of them. \item Case $2$: As shown in Figure~\ref{Sj_case3}, all three users are correlated to each other.
+In the first step, we use Lemma~\ref{lem2} to make user $1$ and user $3$ uncorrelated.
+Now, we have a similar situation as case $1$, so we can make all the users independent from each other and then, according to Theorem~\ref{thm:noise}, we can achieve perfect privacy for all of them. \end{enumerate}

+\textbf{{Discussion $8$}:} Note that obfuscating data by adding non-zero asymptotic noise may degrade utility significantly.
+Therefore, in practice, it is usually not possible to de-correlate \emph{all} dependent users without imposing substantial utility degradation.
+In addition, in order to convert correlated data to independent data, users should collaborate together and disclose their private data to each other, which degrades privacy unless users trust each other.
+In such a setting, a possible approach in applying our technique is to only add {de-correlation} noise to the data of highly-dependent users (e.g., spouses and close friends), and leave data of less-dependent users (e.g., co-workers) unchanged.